 If cooking a meal has left you with a nasty case of burnt crud on your pots or pans, you have many options to fix the problem.
 Steel wool works, but it's incredibly harsh on non-stick pots.
 Hot water helps, but it is not enough.
 You can use commercial products, but most are relatively expensive.
 Read on to learn how to save money by using one of these four easy remedies using everyday household products.

-For baking pans with baked on gunk, the best solution is a mix of baking soda, hot water, and dishwashing liquid.
-Allow the pots and pans to soak for 15-30 minutes.
+For baking pans with baked on gunk, one of the best solutions is a mix of baking soda, hot water, and dishwashing liquid.
+Allow the pots and pans to soak for 15 to 30 minutes.
 Scrub out the pots and pans with a plastic scrubber, double checking curves of the dish.
 If your pans are still yucky, try adding the same solution again and heating the pan on the stove until it boils.
 Then try scrubbing again.

 Baking Soda and Vinegar

-Here's a strange-but-true option for cleaning really grungy pots or pans: use a new or used dryer sheet!
-It's not quite clear why this work, but many home-making mavens including Martha Stewart swear by the method.
+A strange-but-true option for cleaning grungy pots or pans is to use a new or used dryer sheet.
+It is not quite clear why this works, but many home-making mavens including Martha Stewart swear by the method.
 Simply put a dryer sheet into a pot with hot water, wait an hour, and scrub.
 The mess will be much easier to manage.

-Once you've cleaned and dried your pots and pans, it may be worth your while to invest in a good wooden spoon and a timer -- to avoid running into the same problem next time!
+- Once you have cleaned and dried your pots and pans, it may be worth your while to invest in a good wooden spoon and a timer to avoid running into the same problem next time.